gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 I described [Some Technical Information](https://github.com/gbvbahia01/Spring-Batch-Threads-Monitor#some-technical-information) about dealing with pod concurrency at the end of this file.

 ### TEST Environment
-After all implementation is time to test.
-I pushed up my project to TEST environment and start to send requests.
+After all the implementation, it is time to test.
+I pushed my project to the TEST environment and started to send requests.
 Testing multiples scenarios, with 1, 2 and 3 pods.
-In all cases we did NOT have any problem.
+In all cases, we did not have any problems.
-The goal of 200 information per minute was achieved easily.
+The goal of sending 200 messages per minute to queue information was easily achieved.

 This application starts trying to simulate the same scenario I had in TEST:
 ![TEST](https://github.com/gbvbahia01/Spring-Batch-Threads-Monitor/blob/main/src/main/resources/docs/threads_not_stuck.png)